 - Academic Centers of Philanthropy

 - Nonprofit Infrastructure Organizations

-Affinity groups are organizations founded by grantmakers who have common interests.
-The first affinity groups were formed in the early 1980s and provide opportunities for grantmakers with common interests to meet each other, share knowledge and encourage collaborative funding.
-Some affinity groups are formed around the identity of the population served.
+Funder networks are organizations founded by grantmakers who have common interests.
+The first funder networks were formed in the early 1980s and provide opportunities for grantmakers with common interests to meet each other, share knowledge and encourage collaborative funding.
+Some funder networks are formed around the identity of the population served.
 Some are formed around particular grant issue areas.
 Still others are formed around position and function.